 We are proud to announce the new seat of the Venerable Chhoje Rinpoche in North America — Padmasambhava Meditation Center of the Rockies located in Denver, Colorado, near Denver University.
 We celebrated our grand opening recently on March 16, 2014.
-The building, formerly a church, is currently undergoing extensive renovations to transform it into a magnificent dharma center.
-Nestled in a quiet neighborhood, it will be a place where Rinpoche will give teachings and invite other Lamas and khenpos to teach on special topics.
+The building, formerly a church, has been transformed it into a magnificent dharma center.
+Nestled in a quiet neighborhood, it is a place where Rinpoche is set to give teachings and where he will invite other Lamas and Khenpos to teach on special topics.

 As a blessed space, it is a conducive environment for the sangha to gather and practice meditation.
 Group sitting meditation practices take place every Thursday evening from 7-9 pm.
 The center will also be open at various times (to be determined based on community interest) for people to drop by and meditate as they like.
 We will request the Lama to teach as often as possible.
 There will be evening and weekend meditation classes, and at least one an annual week long retreat.
 We hope to webcast teachings as things progress.